 Each time Nikon or Canon release one of their more advanced DSLRs we have reminded time and time again that there’s still a place for them on the camera market which has slowly but surely started to become overrun by the mirrorless camera.
 And that is understandable since they’ve come very close to DSLRs in pretty much everything but without all the added bulk and reduced portability.
 Still, they can never replace the pure ruggedness and the feel in the hand that you get with a quality DSLR and how well most of them balance in your hand, especially when bigger or longer lenses are being used.

 As you would expect from a camera targeted at professional and advanced photographers, the D7100 is very solidly built.
-It’s made out of magnesium alloy and also weather sealed, meaning it’s protected from both the dust and moisture.
+It’s made out of magnesium alloy and also weather sealed, meaning it’s protected from both the dust and moisture like the Canon 5D Mark IV.
 It feels very substantial and comfortable to hold in the hand thanks to quality materials being used and adequately deep grip.
 It looks very similar to its predecessor, the D7000, with only a few changes here in there, mostly in button arrangement.

 Weighing 765 grams, it could be cumbersome to some people after prolonged time of use, but on the other hand it balances very nicely with longer and heavier lenses and that’s a plus in our books, since you’ll surely be using some quality glass to take advantage of all the bells and whistles that D7100 has to offer.
 All in all, we really have no complaints here, so let’s move on to taking a closer look at the button and dials layout.